Body Contouring Chest (Pectoral) Implants

 Pectoral implants are placed so that shifting is unlikely.
 Scars hidden in the creases of the armpits are difficult to detect and will continue to fade until they are almost imperceptible.

-Please contact our Alabama plastic surgery practice today to make your consultation appointment for body contouring Chest or Pectoral Implants.
+Please contact our Alabama plastic surgery practice today to learn more about body contouring with Chest Implants or Pectoral Implants at Hedden & Gunn Plastic Surgery.